-Registered investment advisers are required to perform a review to assess the adequacy of the adviser's compliance policies and the effectiveness of their implementation and, if necessary, to update their compliance policies and procedures on an annual basis.
+Registered investment advisers are required to perform a review to assess the adequacy of their compliance policies and the effectiveness of their implementation and, if necessary, to update their compliance policies and procedures on an annual basis.
 In determining the adequacy of an annual review, the SEC has indicated that it will consider a number of factors, including the persons conducting the review, the scope and duration of the review and the adviser's findings and recommendations resulting from the review.
-As part of the SEC's recently adopted Private Fund Advisers Rules, registered investment advisers are required to document the annual review in writing.
-Such written documentation evidencing the results of the annual review should be kept and reviewed by the adviser's chief compliance officer, senior management and, if applicable, outside counsel.
+In accordance with industry best practices (as well as SEC exam findings), written documentation evidencing the results of the annual review should be kept and reviewed by the adviser's chief compliance officer, senior management and, if applicable, outside counsel.
 Employee compliance training should also be conducted at least annually based on the results of the compliance review.